apache/directory-fortress-realm/REALM-HOST-SETUP.md

  * Document Overview
  * Tips for first-time users.
  * SECTION 1.
 Prerequisites.
  * SECTION 2.
-Prepare the Fortress Realm.
+Prepare Tomcat for the Global Realm.
  * SECTION 3.
 Enable Tomcat Global Security.
  * SECTION 4.
-Enable Web Application to use Apache Fortress Realm
+Enable Web App to use the Global Realm.
  * SECTION 5.
 Test with Tomcat Manager App (Optional).
  * SECTION 6.
 Common troubleshooting tips.
  * More on the Realm Proxy